AI Workshop: learn to build apps with AI →

 Git: Working with a remote

-A remote is a clone of your repository, positioned on another machine.
+A remote is a clone of your repository, hosted on another machine.

 GitHub is one of the most commonly used remotes.